ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v1
-v2- 2024-01-05- retired use of spocc package and replaced with rgbif for GBIF workflow v3- 2024-07-29- rework methods and data update- using new GBIF and lydeMapR data (up until 2023 and including TN and chicago)
+v2- 2024-01-05- retired use of spocc package and replaced with rgbif for GBIF workflow v3- 2024-07-29- rework methods and data update- using new GBIF and lydeMapR data (up until 2023 and including TN and chicago) v4- 2024-08-05- swapped workflow from scrubr (deprecated) to coordinateCleaner R package, removed Taiwan records based on new paper pre-print

 ----------030_retrieve_bioclim_variables.Rmd----------